Installation and setup

 Installation of a license server

-If you have chosen a floating license, you need to specify a machine on your local network on which the license server program runs.
+If you have chosen a floating license, you need to choose a machine on your local network on which the license server program runs.

 Install Coco on the license server machine.
 After the installation, cocolicwizard will be started.
 Ignore it.
-Instead, run the command cocolicserver --server-identifier
+Instead, from the command line shell, run the command cocolicserver --server-identifier

 - Microsoft® Windows: In a command window, switch to the project folder and type